 The transaction price at inception included fixed consideration consisting of the upfront fee of \$40.0 million, the \$15.6 million premium on the sale of common stock, and the first preclinical milestone payment of \$5.0 million.
-It also included variable consideration of \$26.0 million relating to future milestones that were not constrained.
-The amount of variable consideration was estimated using the most likely amount method.
+It also included variable consideration of \$26.0 million relating to future milestones that were not constrained, and have since all been met and received.

 The remaining \$44.0 million of preclinical milestones were considered constrained at the inception of the Takeda Collaboration Agreement since the Company could not conclude it is probable that a significant reversal in the amount recognized will not occur.
 Additionally, cost and profit-sharing income, and the development and commercial milestones as outlined above, have not been considered given Takeda has not exercised its options for the development and commercial phases for any program.
-There was no change in the transaction price during the years ended December 31, 2020, 2019 and 2018.
+No change in the transaction price has been recorded since inception.
 This will be reassessed at each reporting period.